dexlab-io/lending-rates-api/README.md

 # lending-rates-api
-Typescript microservice to keep track of lending / borrowing rates across some services (dydx, compound, bzx) with some endpoints to query this data.
+Microservice to keep track of lending / borrowing rates across some services (dydx, compound, bzx) with some endpoints to query this data.

 ## Development
 We are using tslint, please install it in your IDE.
 If using Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=eg2.tslint